npm/rfcs/accepted/0023-acceptDependencies.md

-npm does not currently provide a method for a package which supports `node.js >=4` to allow upgrade of a dependency which requires `node.js >=6` unless they also bump their own minimum verion.
+npm does not currently provide a method for a package which supports `node.js >=4` to allow upgrade of a dependency which requires `node.js >=6` unless they also bump their own minimum version.
 This proposal would allow such authors to declare that an alternative version of the dependency can be used if that version is already being installed by another dependency.
 Generally this would be used when the dependency is only a breaking change